 - a.
-Perches must be provided at not less than 6" (15 cm) per hen.
-This can include the alighting rail immediately in front of the nest boxes. - b.
-At least 20% of the linear perch space must be elevated above the adjacent floor space to allow hens to avoid aggressors, but low enough to prevent injury.
-Only perches located more than 16" and less than 3.3 ft (1 m) above the adjacent floor can be calculated as part of the elevated perching space.
+At least 20% of the linear perch space must be elevated above the adjacent floor space (elevated perching space) to allow hens avoiding aggressors, but low enough to prevent mainly leg injury.
+Only perches located more than 16" (41cm) and less than 3.3 ft.
+(1 m) above the adjacent floor can be calculated as part of the elevated perching space.
 Elevated perches must be at least 8" (20 cm) from any wall or ceiling, and allow hens to dismount at an angle of no more than 45 degrees.
-They must be sufficiently stable to minimize the risk of injury to hens. - c.
-Perforated floors can be considered as perching space when they have perches incorporated within the floor structure or attached on top of the floor, which meet the standards of E25.
-The minimum space between incorporated perches must be 12 inches (30 cm) to allow birds to easily roost simultaneously.
+They must be sufficiently stable to minimize the risk of injury to hens. - b.
+Perforated floors can be considered as perching space when they have perches incorporated within the floor structure or attached on top of the floor, which meet the standards of.E.29 The minimum space between incorporated perches must be 12 inches (30 cm) to allow birds to easily roost simultaneously.